Farquhar Lake: Cottaging

 Beautiful waterfront cottages are found on Farquhar Lake, averaging 2,000 square feet, combining modern and rustic styles.
 It is the largest of its surrounding lakes, such as Grace lake, Dark Lake, and Cardiff Lake.
 Fewer than 100 residents enjoy activities such as boating, fishing and water skiing.

+Fishing

+Farquhar Lake has good fishing opportunities for Lake Trout, Smallmouth Bass, and several panfish species including Rock Bass, Yellow Perch and Pumpkinseed.
+Trout can be found in any depth during the winter and early spring, while they migrate deeper to colder water once the surface temperatures warm mid-spring.
+The Lake Trout population in Farquhar Lake is primarily planktivorous, so they do not often attain large sizes.
+Bass fishing is popular in the summer, when fish can be found in relatively shallow water in weed beds, off of rocky points or underneath submerged timber.
+Panfish can be found throughout shallow areas of the lake.
+Occasionally, Largemouth Bass have been caught by anglers, although the Ministry of Natural Resources has not confirmed an established population of this species within the lake.

 History

 As early as 1590, Jesuit priests began searching for Huron Indians amongst the Mississauga and Ojibwa peoples in Haliburton County, Algonquin Park, and nearby areas.
 In 1951, copper objects were found at Farquhar Lake near Harcourt estimated to be two thousand years old.
 The nearby town of Wilberforce has a museum named after the historic Red Cross outpost house that previously operated in the area.

 Joan Barton is a two-term councillor for Highlands East County whose father purchased land on Farquhar Lake when she was a child, hence the name Art Barton Lane which is a road found on the southeast section of the lake.
 Joan Barton supported the area for years as a councillor, environmentalist, and resident, tackling the short-term rental accommodations issue and fighting against the planned development of uranium exploration sites throughout Haliburton, with a proposed near her home in Wilberforce.
 Barton eventually retired near her district of Highlands East with her husband Paul Foulds.